PhD Student in Computer Science

 arXiv | website

-I have served as a reviewer for: COLT 2025, ICML MOSS workshop 2025, Neurips M3L workshop 2024.
+I have served as a reviewer for: COLT 2025, 2026, ICML 2025, NeurIPS 2024, 2025.

 I was also a volunteer for Pre-Submission Application Review (PAR) Program which provides reviews of statements and CV from students applying to the CS PhD Program at Columbia.